j4ckofalltrades/powerline-k8s/README.md

 ### Segment

-Add the following config item to your Powerline segments config file (usually located at `~/.config/powerline/themes/shell/`), see [Powerline Segment reference](https://powerline.readthedocs.io/en/master/configuration/segments.html#segment-reference) for more info.
+Add the following config item to your Powerline segments config file, see [Powerline Segment reference](https://powerline.readthedocs.io/en/master/configuration/segments.html#segment-reference) for more info.

 ```json